“It is by having hands that man is the most intelligent of animals.” (Anaxagoras)

 - Show: showing you what is involved (e. g. showing the equipment and demonstrating it on a finger)

 - Do: performing the procedure

-Rapport is established before everything else, and also, the tell-show-do technique itself is a great way of establishing rapport, as it is very much an interactive and communicative approach.
+The tell-show-do technique is a great way of establishing rapport, as it is very much an interactive and communicative approach.

 To put you into the driving seat and hand control over to you, your dentist asks your permission before each new step.
 You may also want to agree on a stop signal and practice this together, until you are confident that you are in control and can stop at any time.

 Tell-show-do is used in conjunction with non-threatening, everyday language.

 It can be a great technique for anyone who fears loss of control – one of the most common dental fears!